Skip to main content

 Linked cards are not yet supported in Action Flows

 New way: Since Action Flows can send more than one card, linking cards using an instruction in the incoming event payload is not supported.
-We plan to introduce a new mechanism for achieving linked-cards behavior as we progress through the Beta.
+We plan to introduce a new mechanism for achieving linked-cards behavior.

 More ways to include dynamic data